marioalmonte/accessitrans-aria/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 2.0.2 =
+This update adds internationalization support, preparing the plugin for translation into multiple languages.

 = 2.0.1 =
 This update includes performance improvements and fixes for translation registration in complex templates.